-The Council's maximum exposure to credit risk in relation to its investments in commercial institutions (banks and building societies) of £73m as at 31st March 2020 (£92m as at 31st March 2019) cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Council's maximum exposure to credit risk in relation to its investments in commercial institutions (banks and building societies) of £69m as at 31st March 2021 (£73m as at 31st March 2020) cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
 A risk of non-recovery applies to all of the Council's deposits, but there was no evidence at 31st March 2020 or subsequently that this was likely to crystallise.

-The Council's exposure to credit risk in relation to its investments in other local authorities is £200m (£143m as at 31st March 2019).
+The Council's exposure to credit risk in relation to its investments in other local authorities is £198m (£200m as at 31st March 2020).
 Such investments are assessed to be virtually risk free.

-The Council has recognised credit impairments of £1.5m in 2019/20, based on historical experience and market conditions at 31st March 2020.
-There were no credit impairments as at 2018-19.
+As a result of loan repayments in 20/21 and having already made prudent provision in 19/20, the Council has only recognised credit impairments of £0.01m in 2020/21, based on historical experience and market conditions at 31st March 2021.
+There were credit impairments of £1.5m in 2019/20.

-The value of the Council's receivables classified as financial instruments on the Balance Sheet as at 31st March 2020 was £16.9m (£16.0m as at 31st March 2019).
-The following matrix is used for both 2018/19 and 2019/20 to estimate the non-collectible proportion of these receivables.
+The value of the Council's receivables classified as financial instruments on the Balance Sheet as at 31st March 2021 was £17.9m (£16.9m as at 31st March 2020).
+The following matrix is used for both 2019/20 and 2020/21 to estimate the non-collectible proportion of these receivables.